Saurabh23/mSRGAN-A-GAN-for-single-image-super-resolution-on-high-content-screening-microscopy-images./README.md

   - **Feature transferability between distant source and target domains in CNN's**: Transferability of features from convnets is inversely proportional to the distance between source and target tasks, ([Bengio et al.], [Azizpour et al.]).
 Hence, directly using [SRGAN] (which minimises feature representations from a VGG19 trained on Imagenet database of natural images for the content loss) on microscopic images is not a good idea.

+# Solution:

+I use the same architecture as SRGAN with the exception that **1]** Instead of using a pre-trained VGG19 model on Imagenet for the content loss, I train a miniVGG19 from scratch on microscopic images to classify protein sub cellular localizations across 13 classes.
+**2]** Perceptual loss function used is the weighted sum of MSE, content loss and adversarial loss.
+Weight parameters (alpha, beta) to adjust the importance given to MSE and content loss respectively.